Multiplicative SHE limit of random walks in space-time random environments: Introduction

 The reason why the above chaos expansion fails is that the variance of the weights is fixed and positive, rather than tending to zero.
 In other words, we are not in the ``weak noise regime" of \cite{akq, poly}.
 Note however that when $\sigma$ is very close to $0$, the correct coefficient of $\sqrt{8\sigma^2/(1-4\sigma^2)}$ agrees to first order with the more naive guess of $\sqrt{8\sigma^2}$, which makes sense at a non-rigorous level since $\sigma\to 0$ is a ``weak noise limit."

-There are results in higher spatial dimensions where we suspect that independent noise is also created in the limit, see for example \cite{u1,u3,u2,u4,u5,u6,csz_2d}.
+There are results in higher spatial dimensions where we suspect that independent noise is also created in the limit, see for example \cite{marginal,u1,u3,u2,u4,u5,u6,car,csz_2d}.
 However, Theorem \ref{xi2} seems to be the first precise result along these lines.
 To the best of our knowledge, this also seems to be the first result where this phenomenon was observed for a model with just one spatial dimension.
 A related question is that given the failure of Theorem \ref{main} to hold in a space of continuous functions, it is natural to ask about probing additional \textit{pointwise} fluctuations of the field $\mathscr U_N(t,x)$ as $N\to \infty$, similar to the quenched local limit theorem proved in \cite{ew6}.
 These pointwise fluctuations would give some clue as to where exactly the additional noise is generated.
 We leave this as a future work.

 The fact that the distribution of weights is fixed as a function of $N$ is in stark contrast with the results of \cite{gu} where the authors use a weak noise scaling and consider the large deviation regime.
 In contrast to the present work, their rescaled field does not concentrate on certain favorite sites.
 In fact, that regime is more similar to the polymers, because the weights converge as $N\to\infty$ to $\delta_{1/2}$ in a certain precise way, and the variance therefore tends to zero under the diffusive scaling.
 Consequently, the chaos expansion method works to prove convergence, and the convergence occurs in the space of continuous functions.
 Our method of proof is completely different, as the regime considered here seems not to be conducive to such chaos expansion methods as shown above.
 The work of \cite{dom} studies the weak-noise regime of a related continuum model of transport SPDEs, and Figure 1 therein illustrates an interesting phase transition.
 This transition clearly distinguishes the weak and strong noise regimes.
-Our results fall into the upper right quadrant of the figure that corresponds to strong noise, whereas the results of \cite{dom,gu} fall into the upper left quadrant that corresponds to weak noise.
+Our results fall into the upper right quadrant of the figure, which corresponds to strong noise, whereas the results of \cite{dom,gu} fall into the upper left quadrant, which corresponds to weak noise.
+Independent noise does not appear in the latter regime when taking the limit to \eqref{she0}.